gustavomangold/pris-dilemma-Qlearning-neighbour-reward/README.md

 ## Local dynamics

-Inside this function, we complete a single Monte Carlo step, and thus it is where all the magic happens.
+Inside this function, we compute a single Monte Carlo step, and thus it is where all the magic happens.
 After initializing all the local variables, such as the numbers of coop. and def. as well as the payoffs, we temporarily store all the initial states (in order to calculate how many cooperators